stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 author:
   name: Steve Johns
   url: https://www.linkedin.com/in/stephen-johns-47a7568/
-draft: true
 ---

 ## Introduction

 I have recently been working on a [pixel art](https://en.wikipedia.org/wiki/Pixel_art) editor.
-This editor has a variety of tools, including for drawing simple graphics primitives like lines, rectangles, and ellipses.
+This editor includes a variety of tools, one of which is a tool for drawing straight lines.
 An algorithm for line-drawing that is commonly used in pixel art is [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
-This post explains why this is, how the algorithm works, and a possible variation.
+This post explains why this is, how the algorithm works, and a variation that you might prefer to use.

 ## Line-drawing and rasterisation

-In a vector graphics editor, a line drawn by the user is represented mathematically and so always appears smooth regardless of the magnification level.
-This is in contrast to a raster graphics editor, such as Adobe Photoshop, where the image is represented using discrete pixels that you can see if you zoom into it:
+In a vector graphics editor, a line drawn by the user is represented mathematically and so always appears smooth regardless of the current magnification level.
+This is in contrast to a raster graphics editor, such as Adobe Photoshop, where the image is made up of discrete pixels that you can see if you enlarge it:

 ![](/images/2020-07-28-bresenhams-line-algorithm/01_vector-vs-raster-2x.png "Vector graphics compared to raster graphics when magnified")

-When a user draws a line in a raster graphics editor, this geometry needs to be [rasterised](https://en.wikipedia.org/wiki/Rasterisation) to determine which pixels in the image should be filled.
-Normally the aim is to produce a smooth result and so [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) is applied as part of this process.
-The user might also want to draw lines that start and end on fractional coordinates.
-This is in contrast to pixel art, where the jagged look of non- anti-aliased rasterisation is normally preferred and where the coordinate values are integer values.
+When a user draws a line in a raster graphics editor, it needs to be [rasterised](https://en.wikipedia.org/wiki/Rasterisation) to determine which pixels should be filled.
+Often the aim is to produce a smooth result and so [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) is applied as part of the process.
+The user might also want to be able to draw lines that start and end on fractional coordinates.
+Pixel art is different — the jagged look of non- anti-aliased rasterisation is preferred, and lines are always drawn from whole pixel to whole pixel.

 ![](/images/2020-07-28-bresenhams-line-algorithm/02_aliased-vs-non-aliased-with-originals-2x.png "Comparing rasterisation performed with and without anti-aliasing")

 The line rasterisation algorithm that is often used for the non- anti-aliased look is [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
 It was invented by Jack Elton Bresenham in 1962.
 The algorithm does not accept or output fractional coordinate values and so the result has the desired [jaggies](https://en.wikipedia.org/wiki/Jaggies).
-The algorithm also only uses integer operations, which was a particularly useful feature at the time of invention when floating point arithmetic was computationally expensive.
-The following animation shows the result of using the algorithm to rasterise a variety of lines:
+The algorithm also uses only integer operations, which was a particularly useful feature at a time when floating point arithmetic was computationally expensive to perform.
+The following animation shows the rasterisation result for a variety of lines when using this algorithm:

 ![](/images/2020-07-28-bresenhams-line-algorithm/03_bresenham-12x12-example.gif "Examples of line rasterisation using Bresenham's line algorithm")

 ## A worked example

 Explanations of the algorithm available on the Web at Wikipedia, YouTube and other sites usually focus on deriving the equation that underlies it.
 I have found it more useful to understand the algorithm by working through an example rasterisation.

-Let us try to rasterise the following line:
+The line that we will rasterise is the following:

 ![](/images/2020-07-28-bresenhams-line-algorithm/04_bresenham-guide-2x.png "The line to be rasterised")

-An observation we can make about this line is that, as we rasterise it, we will **always** be incrementing the X-axis coordinate but we will only **sometimes** be incrementing the Y-axis coordinate.
+We can observe that, in rasterising this line, we will **always** be incrementing the X-axis coordinate but we will only **sometimes** be incrementing the Y-axis coordinate.
 This is because the change in X, which is 3, is greater than the change in Y, which is 2.
 The change in X is termed delta X, or ΔX, and the change in Y is termed delta Y, or ΔY.
-We use the Bresenham line algorithm to answer the question of when the Y-axis coordinate value should be incremented.
+Here we use the Bresenham line algorithm to answer the question of exactly when the Y-axis coordinate value should be incremented.

 Conventionally, the 'always' axis is called the fast axis and the 'sometimes' axis is called the slow axis: